fjahr/fjahr/content/posts/20200508-where-are-the-coins.md

 But as we already established earlier, there seems to be some kind of a 'leak' since it reflects fewer bitcoins than expected.

-So many many coins are lost exactly and where are they?
+So how many coins are lost exactly and where are they?
 During my initial search for
 the answer, [I only found some high-level ideas](https://bitcointalk.org/index.php?topic=5220871.0) but not a detailed analysis